-Candidates must complete 48 credits with a minimum GPA of 3.0.
+Candidates must attain 48 credits with a minimum GPA of 3.0.
 Students elect a concentration upon entrance to facilitate courses in the program path.
-Saint Peter's may consider waiving up to twelve (12) credits within the MBA Core Courses for undergraduate courses where the candidate achieved a grade of B or higher in each course.
+The MBA degree can be completed in as little as 36 credits if the core curriculum is satisfied by undergraduate courses with grades of B or higher.
 Waived credits are by permission only, and not an obligation of the University.